Policies

 Disabilities and Accommodations

 If you have any kind of disability, whether apparent or non-apparent, learning, emotional, physical, or cognitive, and you need some accommodations or alternatives to assignments, please contact me to discuss reasonable accommodations for your access needs.
 We work closely with the Disabilities Services Office.
-If you struggle with any learning process, or even test-taking, it’s worth visiting the DSO and having a chat if you haven’t yet.
+If you struggle with any learning process, or even test-taking, it’s worth contacting the DSO and having a chat.

 Students requiring assistance or accommodation from me in doing course-related work should make their needs known to me in a timely manner.
 Obviously, any time during the term is better than not letting me know, though.
+Also, if any of the material in Canvas or on the course website is posing accessibility problems for you, please let me know so I can troubleshoot or find someone who can.
 If you have a documented disability or suspect that you have a learning problem, you are entitled to reasonable and appropriate accommodations.
 But you must work with the Disabilities Services Office (Taylor Smith, Director, tksmith@eou.edu, or contact disabsvc@eou.edu).
-The office is located in Loso Hall 234 (phone 541-962-3235).
+The office phone is 541-962-3235.

 Diversity and Inclusion

-• If you feel like your performance in the class is being impacted by your experiences outside of class, I hope you’ll feel comfortable in contacting me if I can be a resource.
+- If you feel like your performance in the class is being impacted by your experiences outside of class, I hope you’ll feel comfortable in contacting me if I can be a resource.
+Remember that you can also submit anonymous feedback.

-• If something was expressed in our class (by anyone) that made you feel uncomfortable, please let me know.
-Back to the blind spots : ) We’re all here to learn and we all deserve the same access to resources to do so.
+- If something was expressed in our class (by anyone) that made you feel uncomfortable, please let me know.
+We’re all here to learn and we all deserve the same access to resources to do so.

 Title IX Policy

 Title IX refers to federal policies surrounding sexual misconduct and/or harassments.
-Everyone on campus is entitled to a safe environment, and we are considered ‘responsible parties,’ who will report to the Title IX Office (Colleen Dunne-Cascio, Director) as appropriate.
-It’s important and serious, and I would encourage you to take the time to read the policy and understand your rights and responsibilities as members of the campus community.
+Everyone at EOU is entitled to a safe environment, and we are considered ‘responsible parties,’ who will report to the Title IX Office as appropriate.
+It’s important and serious, and I would encourage you to take the time to read the policy and understand your rights and responsibilities as members of the EOU community.

 Drop Policy